openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Issuance Initiation Endpoint: An endpoint exposed by the Wallet that allows a Credential Issuer to initiate the issuance flow.
 * Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Credential Issuer and used to issue verifiable Credentials.
-* Batch Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Issuer and used to include multiple verifiable Credentials in one response.
+* Batch Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Credential Issuer and used to issue multiple verifiable Credentials in one response.
 * Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable Credentials.

 Existing OAuth 2.0 mechanisms are extended as following: